-The focus for the 2017 conference will be exploring the role of context and change over time in educational psychological research.
+The focus for the 2017 conference was exploring the role of context and change over time in educational psychological research.
 These two factors add complexity that is difficult to model and require new ways of thinking to adequately address.
 For example, examining the role of context, and how the tensions between individual and structural forces shape and reimage the constructs we examine, can help us to better understand the experiences of underrepresented groups.
 Further, taking a closer look at the role of time, both how constructs change over time and how time is integrated into our theoretical models, requires some deep consideration of methodology, method, and analysis.

 A Transformative "Keynote First" Approach